Imdimark/Smach_robot_with_ontology/README.md

 - MovingDurationParam parameter to determine how long to "sleep" to simulate movement.
 - ActualPosition parameter to track and update the robot's current position.
 - - armor_interface_srv is the service, client-side, that interacts with the armor server for  load, query, and modify the ontology
+#### fsm_node node
+It implements a state machine for a robot.
+This program makes the robot move and behave according to its battery level and the rooms it should visit.
+The robot's behavior is represented by a finitestate machine.
+The states are WAIT_FOR_MAP, MOVE_IN_CORRIDORS, VISIT_ROOM, and CHARGING.

+- WAIT_FOR_MAP in this state, the robot waits for a map to be loaded, which it uses for navigation.
+- MOVE_IN_CORRIDORS  in this state, the robot moves in the corridors.
+It continues to move until its battery is low or an urgent room needs to be visited (in this case the state change only at the end of the movement.
+- VISIT_ROOM  in this state, the robot visits a room.
+If the battery is low, it transitions to the charging state.
+Once the room has been visited, the robot goes back to moving in the corridors.
+- CHARGING in this state, the robot moves to the charging station and starts charging its battery.
+Once the battery is fully charged, the robot goes back to moving in the corridors.

 ### State Viewpoint
 The following schema represents the possible states and when transition could happen

 <img src="https://github.com/Imdimark/SmachRobot_ROS/assets/78663960/d8306a3a-8e4d-4c79-a1b3-f12376af0b95" width="60%" height="60%">